Astrophysical X-ray source: White dwarfs

 When the core of a medium mass star contracts, it causes a release of energy that makes the envelope of the star expand.
 This continues until the star finally blows its outer layers off.
 The core of the star remains intact and becomes a white dwarf.
 The white dwarf is surrounded by an expanding shell of gas in an object known as a planetary nebula.
 Planetary nebula seem to mark the transition of a medium mass star from red giant to white dwarf.
 X-ray images reveal clouds of multimillion degree gas that have been compressed and heated by the fast stellar wind.
 Eventually the central star collapses to form a white dwarf.
 For a billion or so years after a star collapses to form a white dwarf, it is "white" hot with surface temperatures of ~20,000 K.

 X-ray emission has been detected from PG 1658+441, a hot, isolated, magnetic white dwarf, first detected in an Einstein IPC observation and later identified in an Exosat channel multiplier array observation.
 "The broad-band spectrum of this DA white dwarf can be explained as emission from a homogeneous, high-gravity, pure hydrogen atmosphere with a temperature near 28,000 K." These observations of PG 1658+441 support a correlation between temperature and helium abundance in white dwarf atmospheres.

 A super soft X-ray source (SSXS) radiates soft X-rays in the range of 0.09 to 2.5 keV.
 Super soft X-rays are believed to be produced by steady nuclear fusion on a white dwarf's surface of material pulled from a binary companion.
 This requires a flow of material sufficiently high to sustain the fusion.

 Real mass transfer variations may be occurring in V Sge similar to SSXS RX J0513.9-6951 as revealed by analysis of the activity of the SSXS V Sge where episodes of long low states occur in a cycle of ~400 days.

-RX J0648.0-4418 is an X-ray pulsator in the Crab nebula.
 HD 49798 is a subdwarf star that forms a binary system with RX J0648.0-4418.
 The subdwarf star is a bright object in the optical and UV bands.
 The orbital period of the system is accurately known.
 Recent XMM-Newton observations timed to coincide with the expected eclipse of the X-ray source allowed an accurate determination of the mass of the X-ray source (at least 1.2 solar masses), establishing the X-ray source as a rare, ultra-massive white dwarf.